-To achieve the study's goal, a variety of research questions was created.
+To achieve the study's goal, a variety of research questions were created for both teachers and students.
 The following were the research questions addressed:

 - What educational resources do 'Boa Amponsem SHS and 'Dunkwa' STHS have? - How well do 'Boa Amponsem' SHS and 'Dunkwa' SHTS School" use the educational resources available to them? - What are the obstacles that "Boa Amponsem SHS and Dunkwa STHS face in using educational resources? - What link exists between educational resources and academic success at Boa Amponsem SHS and Dunkwa STHS?